About This Blog

 Morris James Blogs

-Showing 93 posts tagged Directors.
+Showing 102 posts in Directors.

 This interesting decision explains the status of a de facto director and what that means in terms of the validity of actions taken by such directors.
 In general, their actions are valid.
 The decision is also another illustration of the duties owed by a board of a charity to its beneficiaries.